blastur/dotfiles/README.md

     $ apt-get install redshift

+gxkb also gets launched automatically if installed.
+It displays a country flag corresponding to the current keyboard layout set.

+    $ apt-get install gxkb

 * Download fzf and put it into ~/.local/bin/ or ~/bin (re-login to receive these on the PATH).